laravel-notification-channels/gammu/README.md

 Please see [this issue](https://github.com/laravel-notification-channels/channels/issues/67) for more infomation.
 This channel was deprecated in Oct 2019 due to lack of a maintainer.

+If you'd like to take over maintaince, feel free to open an PR to bring the package up to date & we can transfer the package.

 ## Contents

 - [Requirements](#requirements)